The following table lists all the data types available for Tags in Ignition.

 Array and Dataset Data Types

 The Array and Dataset data types available on Tags allow for multiple data points to be stored in a single Tag.
 Configuring a Tag as an array or dataset is as easy as changing the data type in the Tag Editor.

-Many OPC servers and drivers already support array type Tags, and now each element in the array can easily be represented with the array data types in Ignition.
-Additionally, array data types can be used with devices that do not support array types, and will instead expose each bit in the value.
+For OPC servers and drivers that support array type Tags, each element in the array can easily be represented with the array data types in Ignition.
 Because the core data type of each element in the array is the same, it is possible to apply Tag History, Alarming, or Scaling configurations onto the array, and these configurations will be inherited by each element.